matthew-brett/mcpmark/doc/marking.md

 The total marks are the total of the marks from these four sources.

+## Files

+Each notebook should have a directory, named for the notebook, that contains:

+* `.ipynb` files for each student
+* A `<notebook_name>_solution.ipynb` file with the solution.
+* A `tests` directory containing files for automatic testing (see below)
+* A `marking` directory containing some of the following files:
+    * `aotograde.md` : question by question breakdown of the autograding marks for each question.
+    * `autograde.csv` : CSV file, one row per student, with marks for each autograded question.
+    * `plot_nb.ipynb` : (if there are manually marked plot questions);
+      a notebook containing all the plots for each notebook (and therefore, student), with marks for each plot question.
+    * `<question_name>_report.md` : (if there are manually marked text
+      questions).
+There is none such file per manual text question.
+The file contains the extracted text for the named question, from each notebook, along with the mark.
+    * `component.csv` : CSV file with one row per student, having collated mark from all components above.

 ## Autograded OKpy tests

 Autograded tests are in [OKpy